Understanding and Predicting the Memorability of Outdoor Natural Scenes: Conclusion

 \section{Conclusion}

 In this paper, we have investigated the memorability of outdoor natural scene from data-driven perspective.
 Specifically, we established the LNSIM database that helps to study and analyze the human memorability on outdoor natural scene in depth.
 In exploring the correlation of memorability with low-, middle- and high-level features, we found that high-level feature of scene category plays an important role in predicting the memorability of outdoor natural scene.
-In addition, deep feature shows a positive impact on promoting the prediction performance of outdoor natural scene.
-Accordingly, we proposed the DeepNSM method for end-to-end predicting outdoor natural scene memorability.
+In addition, deep features show a positive impact on promoting the prediction performance on outdoor natural scenes.
+Accordingly, we proposed the DeepNSM method for predicting outdoor natural scene memorability in an end-to-end manner.
 The experimental results showed that our DeepNSM model advances the state-of-the-art in memorability prediction of outdoor natural scene images.
 Then, we also tried to understand why the scene category is correlated to memorability, and how our DeepNSM model works to effectively predict the memorability of outdoor natural scenes.
 These help to deeply understand the memorability and our DeepNSM model.
-Moreover, we studied the effective and ineffective cases of the DeepNSM model.
-To break through the failure cases of our DeepNSM model, other features affecting memorability of outdoor natural scenes need to be found and incorporated in our model, as an interesting future work.
+Moreover, we studied the effective and ineffective cases of the DeepNSM model, and concluded the possible future works.

 \ifCLASSOPTIONcaptionsoff

 \fi